 As shown in the table, the test form for Grade 8 Science contains both operational clusters and field-test clusters.
-The operational clusters contribute to the student's score; the raw score (number of points earned) is converted to a scaled score to report test results.
+The operational clusters contribute to the student's score.
 (Note that because three of the operational clusters contain two multiple-choice items and a technology-enhanced item, rather than three multiple-choice items, the number of operational items and points is not the same.)
 The field-test clusters do not contribute to the student's score, but the results are used to evaluate new clusters for use in future operational forms.
 Clusters that have suitable statistics are used to construct operational tests in subsequent years.

-Each cluster aligns to a single OAS-S performance expectation (consisting of a Science and Engineering Practice, Disciplinary Core Idea, and Crosscutting Concept).
-The clusters are also structured to assess a range of skills and knowledge applications within the performance expectation.
-In this way, the assessment will gather data measuring a breadth and depth of student ability within the performance expectations.
+Each cluster aligns to a single OAS-S standard (consisting of a Science and Engineering Practice, Disciplinary Core Idea(s), and Crosscutting Concept).
+The clusters are also structured to assess a range of skills and knowledge applications within the standard.
+In this way, the assessment will gather data measuring a breadth and depth of student ability within the standards.

-Test Alignment with Oklahoma Academic Standards for Science
+Test Alignment with Oklahoma Academic Standards for Science (OAS-S)